FranciscoFornell/MIST/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] New and existing unit tests pass locally with my changes

+### MIST version

+After merging this pull request, MIST version will be increased, considering the change to be a patch default.
+In case it should be versioned as minor or major, you can add MIST_MINOR_VERSION or MIST_MAJOR_VERSION keywords to the pull request merge commit message.